 Looking for an easy, healthy, dairy-free breakfast, lunch or snack?
 Purition dairy-free is made with real, whole-food ingredients from nature’s larder.
 High in protein, fibre and natural healthy fats, Purition can help take the stress out of transitioning to a dairy-free diet.

 When it comes to dairy-free foods, some products aren’t so black-and-white.
 Many unexpected processed foods contain small amounts of milk.
-It’s important to check labels when you begin your dairy-free diet, especially if you’re intolerant or have an allergy.
+You’ll need to make a habit of checking labels when you begin your dairy-free diet, especially if you’re lactose intolerant or have an allergy.

-As milk is a key allergen, it must be emphasised within the ingredients list of prepacked food or drink.
+As milk is a key allergen, it must be emphasised within the ingredients list of prepacked food or drink by law.
 In the UK, you’ll find that most products emphasise any milk ingredients using a bold font.

 The following products are hit and miss when it comes to dairy-free foods, so remember to check the label before you purchase them: